“We are tired of long call hold time.”

 No matter where your customers live and what time they require your support, an external knowledge base is always at their disposal.
 This customer-facing, public knowledge platform is indispensable, especially if you cannot afford to have a large support team that works on customer issues day and night.

-Even if you have a big team, having a knowledge base never hurts.
+Even if you have a big team, having a knowledge base tool never hurts.
 It makes your support services available round the clock to all your customers, regardless of geographical boundaries.

 3. Provides an enriching customer experience

 A comprehensive knowledge base offers both breadth and depth of information, spanning across topics.
 Customers can dig into this information to learn about your products, services, or buying process, at their own pace.